assaf/node-replay/README.md

     var replay = require("replay");
     replay.fixtures = __dirname + "/fixtures/replay"

+You can tell **node-replay** what hosts to treat as "localhost".
+Requests to these hosts will be routed to 127.0.0.1, without capturing or replay.
+This is particularly useful if you're making request to a test server and want to use the same URL as production.

+For example:

+    Replay.localhost "www.example.com"

+Likewise, you can tell **node-reply** to allow network access to specific hosts.
+These requests can still be recorded and replayed, but will otherwise pass through to the specified host:

+    Replay.allow "logger.example.com"

 If you're running into trouble, try turning debugging mode on.
 It helps.
 Sometimes.

     $ DEBUG=true node test.js